tophefo/IpCamera/README.md

 Thing ipcamera:AMCREST:001 [ IPADDRESS="192.168.1.2", PASSWORD="suitcase123456", USERNAME="DVadar", ONVIF_MEDIA_PROFILE=0]

+## Reducing log sizes

+There are two log files discussed here, openhab.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
+On some systems with slow disk access like SD cards the writing of a log file can greatly impact on performance.
+We can turn on/up logs to fault find issues, and then disable them to get the performance back when everything is working.

+To watch the logs in realtime with openhabian setups use this linux command which can be done via SSH with a program called putty from a windows or mac machine.
+CTRL+C will close the stream.
+You can also use SAMBA/network shares to open or copy the file directly.

+tail -f /var/log/openhab2/openhab.log -f /var/log/openhab2/events.log

+openhab.log This file displays the information from all bindings and can have the amount of information turned up or down on a per binding basis.
+The default level is INFO and is the middle level of 5 settings you can use.
+Openhab documentation goes into this in more detail.
+Using KARAF console you can use these commands to turn the logging up and down to suit your needs.
+If you are having issues with the binding not working with your camera, then TRACE will give me everything in DEBUG with the additional reply packets from the camera for me to use for fault finding.

+log:set WARN org.openhab.binding.ipcamera

+log:set INFO org.openhab.binding.ipcamera

+log:set DEBUG org.openhab.binding.ipcamera

+log:set TRACE org.openhab.binding.ipcamera

+events.log By default Openhab will log all image updates as an event into a file called events.log, this file can quickly grow if you have multiple cameras all updating pictures every second.
+To reduce this if you do not want to switch to only updating the image on EVENTS like motion alarms, you then only have 1 option and that is to turn off all events.
+Openhab does not allow filtering at a binding level due to the log being a pure output from the event bus.
+To disable use this command in Karaf.

+log:set WARN smarthome.event

+To re-enable use the same command with INFO instead of WARN.

 ## Roadmap for further development

+Currently the focus is on stability, speed and creating a good framework that allows multiple brands to be used in RULES in a consistent way.
+What this means is it should be less work to add functions to this binding instead of people creating scripts which are not easy for new Openhab users to find or use, then if a camera breaks down and you change brands, your rules with this binding should be easy to adapt to the new brand of camera with no/minimal changes.

+If you need a feature added that is in an API, please raise an issue ticket here at this github project with a sample of what a browser shows when you enter in the URL and it is usually very quick to add these features.

+If this binding becomes popular, I can look at extending the frame work to support:

+RTSP streams to the image channel.

+FTP/NAS features to save the images and delete old files.

+Auto find and setup cameras on the network.

+ONVIF alarms

-If you need a feature added that is in an API, please raise an issue ticket here at this github project if you are not able to copy what I have already done and create a push request.
-I am looking at 2 way audio and how it can be best added to the binding, if you have ideas then please see the issue ticket I created to discuss how this can be done and how the features will work.
-If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding on large amounts of changes.
-I am currently trying to setup the backend code to allow people that actually own a particular brand of camera to easily add new features and to insulate other brands from bugs.
-Any feedback and ideas are welcome.
+1 and 2 way audio.

+If you wish to contribute then please create an issue ticket first to discuss how things will work before doing any coding on large amounts of changes, this is due to needing to keep things CONSISTENT between brands and also easy to maintain.
+This list of areas that could be added are a great place to start helping with this binding if you wish to contribute.
+Any feedback, push requests and ideas are welcome.